Dropping Out is Tragic

-Below are the 5 top reasons we found for the high dropout rate at tech studies, and more importantly, what can be done about it.
+Below are the top 5 reasons we found for the high dropout rate in computer science studies, and more importantly, what can be done about it.

 Many students can’t complete their studies due to high tuition and living costs.
 Some reach the point they have to drop out and find a job in order to pay their student debt instead of finishing their courses and receiving their degree.

 Fox Business analyzed data from LendEDU and FundingU, online student loan companies, and concluded that more than half of college students who dropped out did so because they were unable to find funding for their college costs.
 Financial burdens also stress students who don’t drop out.
 55% of current college students said they struggle to find enough money to pay for college and nearly 79% added that they may need to delay graduation as a result of financial constraints.

-The high tuition at universities and colleges is among the reasons why many people choose shorter training programs and online courses for their education, as the latter are substantially cheaper and allow graduates to complete their studies and return to work faster.
+The high tuition at universities and colleges is among the reasons why many people choose shorter vocational tech training programs and online courses for their education, as the latter are substantially cheaper and allow graduates to complete their studies and get jobs faster.

 2. False expectations about the required commitment

-Other students lose motivation and enthusiasm after understanding the hard work needed to complete their tech studies.
+Other students lose motivation and enthusiasm after understanding the hard work needed to complete their computer science studies.

 Milan Tair, who graduated Singidunum University with an Engineer of Business Informatics Degree, told ResearchGate: “Most of my colleagues were optimistic about learning programming at first and saw great possibilities, but when they learned the basics and were told that they have to program on a daily basis, and make bigger and more complex applications, they backed up and lost their enthusiasm, mostly because it would take up too much of their time.”

 To avoid this, screening of potential students using pre-enrollment assessments is needed.
-Such assessment can ensure that only students with proper motivation and commitment get into the demanding tech programs.
-Incorporating advance screening results in eventual higher completion rates.
+Such assessments can ensure that only students with proper motivation and commitment get into the demanding tech programs.
+Incorporating advance screening results eventually results in higher completion rates.

 3. Lack of required skills, such as quantitative skills and mathematics

 Math and Logic are important skills for Computer Science and IT courses.
-If students know the hardships in advance, and verify their skill set matches the requirements with the help of detailed pre-enrollment assessments, they stand a better chance for completion.
+If students know about potential difficulties in advance and verify that their skill set matches the requirements with the help of detailed pre-enrollment assessments, they stand a better chance at completion.

 Deborah L. Feldman interviewed more than 50 student dropouts and related to the paralyzing effect of intimidation: “A lot of students said they felt intimidated by their teachers, so in class they didn’t ask questions or say anything about struggles they were having.”